MSFT-SMT-ACCELERATORS/APC-Demo-App/docs/HOL/README.md

 #### Dependency Injection for SDK + HttpClient
 The backend service is designed with dependency injection (DI) to utilize the APC SDK for handling complex logic and HttpClient for direct REST calls where needed.

+#### Handling Consent permission for Locaction Verification
+For number verification, the banking app redirects users to a consent page if required by the operator.
+This ensures compliance with privacy regulations and operator terms.

 #### Handling Redirections for Number Verification
 For number verification, the banking app redirects users to a consent page if required by the operator.
 This ensures compliance with privacy regulations and operator terms.